LearnMachineLearningOrg/SupervisedLearning-Regression-RidgeRegressionWithOneVariable/README.md

     Note:
     1. MSE - Mean Square Error
-    2. W - Coefficients
-    3. λ here is a tuning parameter to balance the fit of data and magnitude of coefficients.
+    2. λ here is a tuning parameter to balance the fit of data and magnitude of coefficients.

 10. The process of finding λ value is kind of brute force.
 But with smart guesses and experience, iterations to guess λ value can be reduced.